I Built a Tweet Generator That Actually Works

 else if (textLength < 10) score -= 20;

-// Detect and penalize low-value patterns
+// Penalize low-value patterns

 const lowValuePatterns = [